PDAL/PDAL/doc/apps/tile.rst

 ::

     --input, -i       Input filename
     --output, -o      Output filename
     --length          Edge length for cells [Default: 1000] --origin_x        Origin in X axis for cells [Default: None] --origin_y        Origin in Y axis for cells [Default: None] --buffer          Size of buffer (overlap) to include around each tile.
                       [Default: 0]
     --out_srs         Spatial reference system to which all input points will be reprojected.
 [Default: None]
+    --override_srs    Spatial reference to apply to the data.
+Overrides any SRS in the input itself.
+Can be specified as a WKT, proj.4 or EPSG string.
+[Default: none]
+    --use_eb_vlr      If an extra bytes VLR is found in a version 1.0 - 1.3 file, use it as if it were in a 1.4 file.
+This option has no effect when reading a version 1.4 file.
+    --in_compression  May be set to “lazperf” or “laszip” to choose either the LazPerf decompressor or the LASzip decompressor for LAZ files.
+                      PDAL must have been built with support for the decompressor being requested.
+The LazPerf decompressor doesn’t support version 1 LAZ files or version 1.4 of LAS.
+[Default: ‘none’] --out_compression Set to “lazperf” or “laszip” to apply compression to the output, creating a LAZ file instead of an LAS file. “lazperf” selects the LazPerf compressor and “laszip” (or “true”) selects the LasZip compressor.
+PDAL must have been built with support for the requested compressor.
+[Default: “none”]

 The input filename can contain a `glob pattern`_ to allow multiple files as input.